 Egocentrism is more pernicious than simple egotism.
 While egotism is just plain selfishness, egocentrism is a notion as ignorant as the theory that the sun revolves around the earth – which itself is flat, and made for the use of mankind.

-Egocentrism is both personal – the feeling that self is at the centre of all there is – and also is a phenomenon of the human species.
+Egocentrism is both personal – the feeling that self is at the centre of all there is, and the person has a right to use what there is for personal advantage – and also is a phenomenon of the human species.
 We practise the egocentric world view with personal selfishness and self-righteousness, and in biases at a much broader level, which are national, cultural, and species-wide.
 Humans at the centre of the universe.

 “Getting it” is the reverse… from still-mind meditation, identification is with quiet awareness, where the question is not about “who I am”, or how much we are loving or unloving , or kind or cruel, or how much we can become a good person or how much wickedness should be punished, or what is forgivable or what is not, or what will happen to us when we die.
 The identification is with consciousness that makes no claim on I-me specialness, or superiority.
 There is simplicity, fluid easefulness and empathy.